-In 1607, Captain Christopher Newport first led English explorers to the site later named Richmond after a suburb of London, England.
-Until that time, Indian tribes of the Powhatan Confederacy had lived in the region.
-By 1644, the construction of Fort Charles began attracting many new settlers.
-Soon, the community grew into a bustling trading post for furs, hides and tobacco.
+In 1607, Captain Christopher Newport first led English explorers to what later would become the City of Richmond, named after a suburb of London, England.
+By 1644, construction of Fort Charles began attracting many new settlers to the area and soon the community grew into a bustling trading post for furs, hides and tobacco.

 Richmond was founded in 1737 by Colonel William Byrd II.
-He inherited lands on the north and south sides of the James River and became known himself as the "Father of Richmond".
-He and his friend William Mayo developed a map of Richmond and the first lots were sold.
-Richmond first became a town in 1742 with a population of 250.
+Byrd inherited land on the north and south sides of the James River and was known as the "Father of Richmond."
+In 1741, Byrd and his friend William Mayo developed a map of Richmond and the first lots were sold.
+Richmond became incorporated as a town in 1742 with a population of 250.

-In early 1780, the State Capitol was temporarily moved to Richmond from Williamsburg at the request of the General Assembly, which desired a central location that offered better protection from British incursions.
-In May of 1782, eight months after the British surrendered at Yorktown, Richmond was incorporated as a city and officially became Virginia's new capital.
-On July 19 of that same year, Richmond's first City Charter was adopted.
+In early 1780, the State Capitol was temporarily moved to Richmond from Williamsburg.
+The Virginia General Assembly was looking for a central location with more protection from British invasions.
+In May 1782, eight months after the British surrendered at Yorktown, Richmond became the new capital of Virginia.
+On July 19, 1782, Richmond's City Charter was adopted.

-While evidence of a rich history is evident throughout the capital city, Richmond is proud to offer modern-day opportunities to its estimated 228,000 citizens (Weldon Cooper Center for Public Service).
-Throughout its 62.5 square miles, the City offers a diversified employment base that extends from chemical, plastics, and beverage manufacturing to banking, biotechnology, knowledge-based services, and high-tech fibers.
+While evidence of a rich history is evident throughout the capital city, Richmond is proud to offer modern-day opportunities to its estimated 204,000 citizens (Weldon Cooper Center for Public Service).
+Throughout its 62.5 square miles, the City offers a diversified employment base that extends from chemical, food and tobacco manufacturing to banking, biotechnology, semiconductors and high-tech fibers.
 Richmond consistently ranks among "Best Places to Live and Work in America" in several national publications.
 While offering easy access to the ocean, mountains and Washington, D.C., Richmond features a broad array of local attractions, including several museums, numerous sports and entertainment venues, outdoor pursuits throughout one of the nation's largest river park systems, a vast array of historic landmarks, its own symphony, professional ballet and opera, as well as several prominent universities.

 The City of Richmond continues to grow and look toward the future.
-With Mayor Levar M. Stoney's goal to build "One Richmond a city that works, and works together", Richmond can look forward to improving the lives of its citizens by addressing: public safety; child poverty; developing an "education compact" with leaders of the city's school system, City Council, and City Administration; and improving city services to make City Hall more efficient and transparent.
+With Mayor Levar M. Stoney's goal to build "One Richmond - a city that works, and works together", Richmond can look forward to improving the lives of its citizens by addressing: public safety; child poverty; developing an "education compact" with leaders of the city's school system, City Council, and City Administration; and improving city services to make City Hall more efficient and transparent.